pkardas/notes/README.md

-Notes are created while reading books to help me understand various concepts better and faster.
+Notes are created while reading the books to help me understand various concepts better and faster.
 I recommend this method :)

 --